-We are often asked “what happens to our pets in a North County divorce court?”
+We are often asked “what happens to our pets in a Carlsbad divorce court?”
 Recent changes in California family law provide some new answers for how beloved pets are managed during a modern divorce proceeding.

 While there are no specific laws governing the “custody” of a pet, California law now views your beloved family pets as an important part of the process.
 Judges have wide discretion regarding what is in the best interests of the pet itself, as well as the former spouses and their children.

 This is not to say California will legally give a pet the same standing as they do children in divorce.